mattermost/docs/source/install/self-managed-changelog.md

 ### Highlights

 #### Calls
- - Added new message threads with emoji reactions and @mentions to Calls.
+ - Added new message threads with emoji reactions and @mentions to calls.
 After joining a call, expand the widget to the window mode, and then select the comment button to access the real-time message thread in the right-hand sidebar.

 #### Boards
  - Added additional standard [board templates](https://docs.mattermost.com/boards/work-with-boards.html#choose-a-board-template) to help users kick-off their next projects.